runatlantis/atlantis/README.md

 Run
 ```
-./atlantis bootstrap
+./atlantis testdrive
 ```
-This will walk you through running Atlantis locally.
+This mode sets up Atlantis on a test repo so you can try it out.
 It will
 - fork an example terraform project
 - install terraform (if not already in your PATH)
 - install ngrok so we can expose Atlantis to GitHub